bperkinsj/biof501project/README.md

 The key steps are detailed here:

-- First, the pipeline runs an Orthofinder script to select the longest variant of a given gene in each species file.
+- First, the pipeline runs an OrthoFinder script to select the longest variant of a given gene in each species file.
 This reduces the time and increases the accuracy of the succeeding steps.

-- The pipeline then uses Orthofinder [[10]](#references) to run two separate analyses: one infers the orthogroup trees using the default method, DendroBLAST [[11]](#references), a BLAST-based hierarchical clustering algorithm, while the other infers the orthogroup trees with MAFFT, a multiple sequence alignment (MSA) software [[12]](#references), and FastTree, which generates approximately-maximum-likelihood phylogenetic trees [[13]](#references).
+- The pipeline then uses OrthoFinder [[14]](#references) to run two separate analyses: one infers the orthogroup trees using the default method, DendroBLAST [[15]](#references), a BLAST-based hierarchical clustering algorithm, while the other infers the orthogroup trees with MAFFT, a multiple sequence alignment (MSA) software [[16]](#references), and FastTree, which generates approximately-maximum-likelihood phylogenetic trees [[17]](#references).

 - We then use [MOTreeComparison](http://www.microbesonline.org/fasttree/treecmp.html) to directly compare the species trees.